ABOUT THE PROJECT

 IMG_9359-3.jpg

-Once upon a time a thirteenth century fortress, a fifteenth century castle, and then an eighteenth century palatial château, Château de Gudanes still stands proudly in the south of France in the small village of Chateau-Verdun.
+Once upon a time a thirteenth century fortress, a fifteenth century castle, and then an eighteenth century palatial château, Château de Gudanes still stands proudly in the south of France in the small, croissant-shaped village of Chateau-Verdun.

-In 2013, Château de Gudanes was purchased by a West Australian family, the Waters, who have taken on the responsibility to awaken this sleeping beauty after years of neglect - at the time they purchased the building only a few of its ninety-four rooms still had floors and ceilings…
+In 2013, Château de Gudanes was purchased by an Australian family who have taken on the responsibility to awaken this sleeping beauty after years of neglect.

-Upon hearing the story, this labour of love has graciously been felt far and wide.
+Since then, they have embarked on a grand and extensive restoration of the property and its gardens.
+And upon hearing the journey, this labour of love has graciously been felt far and wide…

 The family were awarded a Medal of Honour from the Prince Louis de Polignac Foundation to celebrate the restoration so far, which was presented by Prince Albert II of Monaco in Paris at the Institute of France.